khelverskovp/gflownets/README.md

 -----------
 For the experiments we used Python 3.10.2 and CUDA 11.6.
 If you have CUDA 11.6 configured, you can run pip install -r requirements.txt.
 You can also change requirements.txt to match your CUDA version.
 (Replace cu116 to cuXXX, where XXX is your CUDA version).

-The compressed dataset consisting of 300k molecules can be found in `data/raw`
+The compressed dataset consisting of 300k molecules can be found in `data/raw`.

+Results for experiment can be found in the `results` folder.
+Note that `experiment_4` and `experiment_5` use the same parameters as `experiment_1` and can therefore both be considered runs of `experiment_1`.

+[Hydra](https://hydra.cc/docs/intro/) has been used to configure hyperparameters for each experiment.
+Configuration files are found in the `src/models/conf/experiment` folder.

+To run an experiment run the command `python src/models/train_model.py`.
+By default experiment 0 with specified hyperparameters in `src/models/conf/experiment/experiment0.yaml` will be used ([Link](https://github.com/khelverskovp/gflownets/blob/main/src/models/conf/experiment/experiment0.yaml).
+To change the `experiment` used in `train_model.py` modify the `experiment` entry in `src/models/conf/default_config.yaml` to the specific experiment you want to execute.

 ## Project Organization
 ------------